10 Tween Chores Your Middle Schooler Needs for Survival

 Applying deodorant, styling hair, managing oral hygiene, especially if braces become a factor, and teaching good skin care are areas that need to be addressed during middle school, if not sooner.
 My daughter did almost all of this on her own, after guiding her in the process, and my son has done well but with more reminders and a definite learning curve.

-Basic Chores
+How To Do Basic Household Chores

 We’ve covered some of the tween chores that really help your child build life skills they will need as they move closer to independence.
 But basic and less glamorous chores, may of which they should already have been doing, also need to be continued.
+Here are some that are pretty essential:

 Sign-up for our weekly newsletter full of tips and advice to help make parenting a little easier and get your FREE Chore Chart Printable right away!